 Classical rationalism made it possible to find the right, reasonable balance between the freedom of Antiquity and Christian morality (VOIN A.M.
 2016, 41).

-Conversely, reliable data on the prehistory of an any people can be a good premise for further reasoning.
+In contrast to erroneous ideas, reliable data about the prehistory of a people can be a good prerequisite for further reasoning.
 For historical background, reliable results can be obtained by using the mentioned above graphic-analytical method that allows to find the original places of settlements of ancient peoples and determine the ethnicity of archeological cultures, and according to them the peculiarities of the spiritual world of their creators.
-And as the earliest vocabulary lay the foundations of language and significantly influences its further development, so the spiritual culture of ancient peoples is the soil on which the ethnopsychological features, national character, mentality, worldview of their descendants develop as the primary basis of their historical destinies.
+And as the earliest vocabulary lay the foundations of language and significantly influences its further development, so the spiritual culture of ancient peoples is the soil on which the ethnopsychological features, national character, mentality, the worldview of their descendants develop as the primary basis of their historical destinies.
 Let's try to demonstrate by the example of Europeans why their background determined their exceptional role in the events of the second millennium.
-Max Weber, comparing the development of science, culture and national economy in different parts of the world, argues that some phenomena having received universal significance were evolved in these areas of human activity in Europa (WEBER MAX.
+Max Weber, comparing the development of science, culture, and national economy in different parts of the world, argues that some phenomena having received universal significance were evolved in these areas of human activity in Europa (WEBER MAX.
 1950, 13-31).
 By asking himself why, for example, in China or India, neither science, art, state, or economy have not become rationalized what is characteristic for the West, he answered so: